 Ah, so you thought you’ve finally found the answer to permanent weight loss.
 You went on a strict diet and ran your heart out.
 You dropped kilos real quickly.
 But somehow, something is wrong when you look into the mirror in your birthday suit.
 Yes you have lost some weight, but somehow your body shape isn’t as flattering as you would like it to be.
 And then suddenly, you hit a plateau.

 No matter how strict your diet and cardio workouts are, your weight just simply refuses to drop any further.
 Then horrors of horrors, you actually start to gain some weight!
 You get disillusioned because with the unrewarding program and soon you succumb to ‘guilt food’ more often, and the weight comes right back up once again.
 The program fails and you blame it on your bad genes.
 Why???

-So, as you lose more and more muscles, your metabolism begins to slow down.
-On top of that, your body will start conserving fats and ‘eat’ your muscles for energy because it is reacting to your strict diet.
-What happens then is that you will hit a plateau and no matter what you do, you will not reduce anymore weight and your fats will start creeping up again.
+So, as you lose more and more muscle, your metabolism begins to slow down.
+On top of that, your body will start conserving fat and ‘eat’ your muscles for energy because it is reacting to your strict diet.
+What happens then is that you will hit a plateau and no matter what you do, you will not reduce anymore weight and your fat will start creeping up again.
+You’ll be more susceptible to binge eating because you’re restricting yourself too often.
 This, in a nutshell, is the ‘yo-yo’ dieting effect that we hear so much about.

 After 4-8 weeks, change the sequence of the exercises.
-So if you usually squat first, then squat last.
-Then after another 4-8 weeks, change some of the exercises, like substituting squats with deadlift, or barbell rows with lat pull down.
-This is to shock your muscles so that they continue to adapt and grow.
+So, if you usually Squat first, then Squat last.
+Then after another 4-8 weeks, change some of the exercises, like substituting Squats with Deadlift, or Bent Over Rows with Lat Pull Down.
+This is to ensure your muscles are constantly having to adapt and grow.